so if you live outside the palace, how are you supposed to protect your shit from criminals?

 - Legend of the Five Rings plays the trope very straight, and actually gets a fair number of the societal details right as well - although Bushido is a somewhat bigger deal than it was in real life, primarily for dramatic purposes.

 - In Pathfinder, the samurai is a sub-class of the cavalier.
 Ironically, despite the fact that the samurai is perhaps an iconic Lawful-requiring class, the Pathfinder samurai has no alignment restriction, nor does its parent the cavalier.
-This is particularly noteworthy when contrasted with D&D, where they both had to be Lawful, and especially since Pathfinder does retain many of the classic alignment-restrictions on classes (The Paladin must be Lawful Good, bards and barbarians must be Chaotic, druids must be Neutral, monks must be Lawful).
+This is particularly noteworthy when contrasted with D&D, where they both had to be Lawful, and especially since Pathfinder does retain many of the classic alignment-restrictions on classes (The Paladin must be Lawful Good, barbarians can't be lawful, druids must be Neutral, monks must be Lawful).

 - The samurai creature type in Magic: The Gathering, introduced in Kamigawa.
 All of them have Bushido as a keyword ability.
 Notable examples are Toshiro Umezawa and Daimyo Konda.